We Can Help If You Have Dental Phobia

 •the sights, sounds, or smells of a dental office

-The causes of dental phobia range from patient to patient, and they include:
+The causes of dental phobia range from patient to patient, and they include the following:

 •traumatic dental experiences in the past